itom-project/itom/docs/userDoc/source/08_scriptLanguage/py-tutorial/pytut-dictionaries.rst

 Defining Lists
 """"""""""""""""""""""""""""""""""""""""""""""

 A list is an ordered set of elements enclosed in square brackets.
-It can can be used like a zero-based array.
+It can be used like a zero-based array.

 .. code-block:: python
     :linenos: